Artist Statement

 Then I stumbled upon “my pond”...

-It's not mine, but I remember when I saw it for the first time, I knew I had to work there and that it would inspire and teach me for a long time. it has for the last 24 years..a place that has changed dramatically, but still deeply speaks to me.
+Of course, it's not mine, but I remember when I saw it for the first time, I knew I had to work there and that it would inspire and teach me for a long time.
+It has for the last 24 years..a place that has changed dramatically, but still deeply speaks to me.

 Over time I am so much more aware of the minute changes that occur in nature.
 The pond is a very peaceful silent place yet there is so much going on there every second.
 So another gradual change began to happen, my process of responding to the landscape and the way I gather inspiration and imagery began to shift to include different media and photography in order to convey the depth and incredible beauty of what I was experiencing on site.
 The expansion also included painting in a photo realist style which I had done early on, more drawing including dry media, pastel, charcoal, mixed media and watercolor.